GEOS-ESM/GEOSgcm_GridComp/README.md

 - GPU execution is performed via OpenACC directives.
 - The `nvfortran` compiler has been tested up to version 23.11 and can build and execute the standalone via OpenACC directives.
 - The `gfortran` compiler has been tested up to version 11.4.0 and can build the standalone with OpenACC directives; however, a `gfortran` compiled binary cannot successfully execute on device.
-- The code "verifies" with the `discover` dataset, but this may have to be examined more in detail.
+- The code "verifies" with the comparison dataset, but this may have to be examined more in detail.